AndyTza/andytza.github.io/_pages/publications.md

 ## Undergraduate research projects
 ___

-Tzanidakis, A.,; Johnston, K.V,; Sheffield A. A. and Price-Whelan, A. M., **Mapping Galactic Oscillations with M Giants in Gaia DR2**.Columbia University, 2019 (B.A senior thesis)
+Tzanidakis, A.,; Johnston, K.V,; Sheffield A. A. and Price-Whelan, A. M., **Mapping Galactic Oscillations with M Giants in Gaia DR2**.
+Columbia University, 2019 (B.A senior thesis)

 [Tzanidakis, A. and Ratcliffe, B. **Investigating the Age, Metallicity and Actions of RGB and MS Stars with the GALAH Survey**.
 Midterm research project for Modern Stellar Astrophysics course, instructed by Professor Melissa Ness.
 Columbia University, New York.](https://github.com/AndyTza/andytza.github.io/raw/master/personal_projects/MidtermMA.pdf)